KavrakiLab/adaptive-sampling-pmhc/README.md

 ### Choosing restarting conformations

-Run each cell of the script up until the creation of the MSM.
+Run each cell of the script up until the creation of the MSM (including the section called `Adaptive Sampling`).
 Along the way, the number of connected microstates is computed, which can be used as an initial measure for convergence.
 Additionally, there will be a cell which randomly chooses restarting conformations and plots on the TICA space.
 Finally, there will be a cell which generates new folders with the restarting conformations extracted.